run-ai/docs/docs/Researcher/best-practices/bare-metal-to-docker-images.md

 ## Introduction

-Some Researchers do data-science on _bare metal_.
+Some Researchers do data science on _bare metal_.
 The term bare-metal relates to connecting to a server and working directly on its operating system and disks.

 This is the fastest way to start working, but it introduces problems when the data science organization scales: